sampaul10/Fitness-Tracker/README.md

     ![update-profile](./Assets/updateprofile.PNG)
 * User has option to see different timer on 'Timer' page.
 * User has access to both Dashboard and Timer with or without being logged in.
-* Footer includes useful links for exercise
+* The footer includes useful links for exercise that user can refer to for their exercise.
     ![footer](./Assets/footer.PNG)